01mf02/jq-lang-spec/semantics.md

   which is why we use the Y combinator $Y_{n+1}$ here.
   @ex:recursion shows how a recursive call is evaluated.
 - $x(f_1; ...; f_n)$: Calls an $n$-ary filter $x$.
-  This also handles the case of calling nullary filters such as $\empty$.
+  This also handles the case of calling nullary filters such as $\emptyf$.
 - $f \update g$: Updates the input at positions returned by $f$ by $g$.
   We will discuss this in @sec:updates.